gitter-badger/sensor-canon/README.md

 ## Why this module?

-The sensor-canon generates a scheduled time series of johnny-five sensor data in .json format and sends this data to a URL of your choice in the form of a POST or PUT request payload.
-The idea is that this URL is a POST or PUT endpoint wired up to MongoDB.
+Thanks to fantastic [johnny-five](http://johnny-five.io), collecting sensor data with JavaScript/Node.js is a piece of cake.
+However, I found myself struggling to turn sensor data into a scheduled time series for efficient storage in a database.
+The sensor-canon wraps this functionality in a single class.
+It generates a scheduled time series of POST and/or PUT requests carrying the sensor data as payload in .json format .
+The idea is to fire these requests against POST/PUT endpoints wired up to a object-oriented database like MongoDB.

 There are currently 2 options of how to send (and store) the data: